ehendrix23/tesla_dashcam/README.rst

   These files are then deleted once the event is processed and the event video file has been created.
 Use this parameter to keep these temporary video files instead.
 Note that depending on the number of events a lot more storage will be required then.

+*--keep-events*

+  Default: False

+  When set the event video files that were generated will not be deleted after they have been merged into a video file (see --merge).
+  If this is not set then the event video files will be automatically deleted upon successful creation of the merged video file.

+*--set_moviefile_timestamp*

+  Default: START

+  Determine what the modification timestamp on the OS for resulting video file should be set at.
+START will set it at the start of the event, STOP for the end of the event, SENTY for the timestamp that triggered the SENTRY event (if no SENTRY timestamp then will go back to START), or RENDER to not modify the timestamp resulting in it being when the movie was created.

 Advanced Encoding Settings
 --------------------------